 All distributions from a Traditional IRA are taxed at your ordinary federal income tax rate, except for after-tax contributions.
 Qualified distributions from a Roth IRA are free of federal income taxes.
-Consult a tax professional about your specific situation.
+Consult a tax advisor or investment professional about your specific situation.